teye/solidity-diy-proj/README.md

 Read the instructions on the page to meddle with the contract.

+**Note**: Reset your account nonce if Metamask complains about nonce issues.

 ## NFT Example

 A contract based on ERC-721 and ERC-721 extensions specifications.